Last updated on March 28th, 2026

 Head to a park

 Just outside Moorhead, Buffalo River State Park has trails that loop through both prairies and woodland.
-They also have a (man-made) swimming hole perfect for families.

 Where is Fargo-Moorhead and how do I get there?